 “We have no choice but to pay tax,” says Stacey Cooper, JR Shaw School of Business instructor, “so we have no choice but to realize that it affects us.”

-“Tax impacts you from the point where you start working until the day you die,” Cooper points out.
+“Tax impacts you from the point where you start working until the day you die,” says Cooper.
 “So why not do something about it?”
 Here’s how.

 1. Reap your losses

-When it comes to the stock market, you win some, you lose some.
-What you win, called capital gains, are taxable.
-If you sell stock at a loss, however, those losses are deductible.
-Should you have a feeling those stocks aren’t about to become hot commodities any time soon, “Why not trigger these losses right now so that you offset the tax that you’ll have to pay on those gains?” says Cooper.
+With the stock market, you win some, you lose some.
+What you win, or capital gains, are taxable.
+But if you sell stocks at a loss, those losses are deductible.
+Should you have a feeling they aren’t about to become hot commodities any time soon, “Why not trigger these losses right now so that you offset the tax that you’ll have to pay on those gains?” says Cooper.
 Just aim to break even.

 That said, beware of creating what’s called a superficial loss, she warns.
-Basically, if you purchase, sell and continue to hold the same stock within a 60-day window the losses may not be deductible.
+Basically, if you sell then repurchase the same stock the loss will not be deductible.

 2. Delay your gains

 Once Dec.
 31 is in sight, hold off billing, invoicing or selling stock at a gain until the new year.
-At this point, you’ll likely have a good sense of your year’s total income and be able to use that number for working out other tax-saving strategies below.
+At this point, you’ll likely have a good sense of your year’s total income and be able to use that number for working out your tax-saving strategies.
 No need to complicate that now.

-"A good strategy is to trigger gains early in the year and losses late in the year."
+Overall, “a good strategy is to trigger gains early in the year and losses late in the year, if possible,” says Cooper.